 Protect Adjacent Teeth

-Reduce Risk of Cysts or Complications
+Reduce Risk of Cysts or Complications:

 Keep your mouth clean while avoiding disturbance to the extraction site.